Toronto Community Housing: 2011 Audit report controversy

 One tendering process case included a potential conflict of interest of nearly $25 million in work awarded to an unsolicited proposal without competition from other vendors.
 The report also criticized TCHC for bypassing the formal requirement that bidders make deposits, which is a requirement that protects the TCHC, should a bidder fail to meet its contractual obligations.
 The report criticized TCHC because its documentation inadequately supported some cases of single tendering.

-Toronto Mayor Rob Ford demanded the TCHC board of directors to resign.
+Toronto Mayor Rob Ford demanded that the TCHC board of directors resign.
 Though initially resistant, all board members resigned by March 3, 2011.
 The board was replaced on a temporary basis by former city councillor Case Ootes.

-Ford also demanded TCHC CEO Keiko Nakamura to resign.
+Ford also demanded that TCHC CEO Keiko Nakamura resign.
 Although she initially refused to step down, she was fired by Managing Director Ootes, officially losing her position on March 25, 2011.
 Nakamura had replaced Derek Ballantyne, the CEO of TCHC from 2002 to 2009, whose time in leadership overlapped with the inappropriate expenses from the audit report.
 As COO of Toronto land development agency Build Toronto, Ballantyne was asked to step down from his position.
 Although initially reluctant, he stepped down on March 4, 2011.

 Eugene Jones took over as president and CEO of TCHC on June 18, 2012.